APPROPRIATE LINES OF COMMUNICATION

 - If your concern is regarding student behavior and/or discipline, please contact the assistant principal (Dr. Heather Sweet-Lazos) after contact has been made with the classroom teacher first.

-- If your concern is health related, please contact the school nurse (Ms. Christina Kalamotousakis).
+- If your concern is health related, please contact the school nurse.
 The classroom teacher should be notified first.

-- If your concern is connected to the social and/or emotional welfare of your child, please contact the school psychologist and/or social worker (Ms. Cindy Lipper, Dr. Gabby Duke, and/or Julie Goldin).
+- If your concern is connected to the social and/or emotional welfare of your child, please contact the school psychologists, social worker, and/or school counselor.
 The classroom teacher should be notified first.

-- All special education related questions should be directed to the school psychologist (Ms. Cindy Lipper/Dr. Gabby Duke) or the Office of Pupil Personnel Services (PPS).
+- All special education related questions should be directed to the school psychologists or to the Office of Pupil Personnel Services (PPS).
 The classroom teacher should be notified first.

 Please understand that the principal and assistant principal will always take/return phone calls from parents, will listen to your concerns, and offer guidance.
 However, we do ask you that the lines of communication outlined above are adhered to.
 If not, you will be referred to the appropriate staff member before any form of school building leadership intervention/assistance takes place.